 The costs should include:

 Our tip: You can cut costs by using fundraising activities as your entertainment.
 Get creative with ideas that will have attendees entertained, and giving at the same time!
-For example, instead of hiring a band, you could have a live auction.
+For example, instead of hiring a band, you could have a live or silent auction.

 By using Zeffy’s ticketing platform, 100% of what attendees pay goes directly to your organization, we don’t take a cut or charge a fee.
 You’ll save on ticketing and transaction fees by using our platform.
 Right now, it is difficult to know the future of in-person events due to the pandemic.
 That’s why it’s great to plan your event online.

 Boost interest for your charity event with sponsors.
 They can donate money or merchandise to help make your event a success!
 Who to reach out to for sponsorships:

 Our tip: Always make sure to research that the company you choose to approach aligns with your values and mission.
 Your partnership should be purposeful, meaning you both strongly support each other’s mission and want to work together to further it.
 For example, if an organization works on research to end juvenile diabetes, they could look to partner with healthy food retailers.

 Companies will want a return on their investment, so craft a sales email explaining that supporting your organization is not only about getting visibility, but contributing to a cause that touches the community.
 Engaging in social responsibility is important to companies’ customers, creating good culture and attracting future employees.
 This is especially true for millennials as 81% expect the companies they support to have good social practices within their community (Forbes).
 The value your organization can bring is abundant and you need to demonstrate this!
 Outline it in your sales email by explaining how you can partner to: